WebAhead/master-reference/coursebook/week-1/presentation-guidance.md

 #### 1. Draw up a plan
 + Take a little time to think about the content.
-+ You’ll need to introduce yourself and your topic
++ You’ll need to introduce yourself and your topic.
 + Make some key points and then sum it all up at the end.

 #### 2. Choose your tools